MewsSystems/gitbook-connector-api/operations/cancellationpolicies.md

 > ### Restricted!
 > This operation is currently in beta-test and as such it is subject to change.

-Given Reservation draft parameters or Reservation Ids, resolves cancellation policies.
+Given reservation draft parameters or reservation ids, returns applicable Cancellation Policies.

+The reservation draft parameters are used when the reservation does not yet exist.
+This is useful if information about cancellation policies is needed before the reservation is confirmed.

+For existing reservations, supply the reservation ids.
+This is because the cancellation policies are locked per reservation when the reservation is created.
+That means the reservaton's cancellation policies are not changed when cancellation policy is created, updated or deleted.

-If the response do not contain any cancellation policy for given Reservation draft parameters or Reservation Ids, no cancellation policies apply.
+If the response do not contain any cancellation policy for any given reservation draft parameters or reservation id, no cancellation policies apply.

 ### Request